Comment on 'Quantum principle of relativity': Tachyonic sources of quantum randomness?

 \section{Tachyonic sources of quantum randomness?}

 It is well known that the quantum randomness has two faces: measurement-like and quantum decay process.

 The first type of quantum randomness manifests itself in measurements, while quantum states evolve deterministically.
 This type of randomness is contextual and so far we do not have any consistent theory of measurement.
 We do not know whether it is the result of spontaneous breaking of unitary evolution due to the existence nonunitary reduction process $R$ or the result of the irreversible process in the thermodynamic limit.
 All we rely on is the von Neumann reduction postulate and Born's rule.
-It is not entirely clear whether the later obliges in any scenarios allowed by the QPR.
-The question arises here: How will the measurement phenomenon be seen by the observer from the superluminal system and how from the subluminal one.
+It is not entirely clear whether the later obliges in any scenarios allowed by QPR.
+The question arises here: How will the measurement phenomenon (in a given measurement context) be seen by the observer from the superluminal system and how from the subluminal one.

-The second kind of quantum randomness is due to decaying of particles and the nature of metric time, where the evolution of states is usually described in terms dynamics of semigroup \cite{Hiesmayr}.
+The second kind of quantum randomness is due to decaying of particles and the nature of metric time, where the evolution of states is usually described in terms dynamical semigroup \cite{Hiesmayr}.
 So far we have no convincing proof that the measurement randomness can always be reduced to the randomness associated with particle decays.
 This would then require a separate analysis.
+However it seems unlikely that both of the above types of quantum randomness have their common origin in tachyon indeterminism.